-- (1) Sponsorship of student organizations or management of significant student activities. - (2) Student recruitment activities.

-- (3) Procurement of significant external gifts or donations to advance university or departmental programs. - (4) Significant contribution to accreditation reports for university and/or departmental programs. - (5) Development of a new University sponsored community service program or substantial improvement to an existing University sponsored community service program - (6) Contributions to departmental curriculum
+- (1) Sponsorship of student organizations or management of significant student activities. - Student recruitment activities. - (3) Procurement of significant external gifts or donations to advance university, college, or school/division programs. - (4) Significant contribution to accreditation reports for university and/or school/division programs. - (5) Development of a new University sponsored community service program or substantial improvement to an existing University sponsored community service program - (6) Contributions to school/division/program curriculum